swiftxp-hub/spt-show-me-the-money/README.md

 As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful if you use [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are retrieved from the SPT-server every time the game is started).
 Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices if you use this mod).

+## Remarks

+- Changes on the Trader Price Markups (e.g. editable via SVM) are taken into account by this mod.

 ## Known compatibility

 - [SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) v1.5.2 by DrakiaXYZ